DivClassMou/bootstart-project/README.md

 5. It's already put bootstrap, font-awesome and jQuery library in package folder and import in index.html

 ## Summary
-> Now you can start your project !
+> Now you can easy and fast to start your project !